-The future income method of business valuation uses the current cash flow and income stream of the company to make an educated assumption regarding the future potential income the business is likely to generate.
+The future income method of business valuation uses the current cash flow and income stream of the company to make an educated assumption regarding the future potential income the business is likely to generate for its owners.
 When using this method it is important for the company to have a strong track record, preferably dating back at least several years.
 The more years of past income available, the more accurate projections of future earnings potential can be.

-Video: Business Valuation St. Louis presents a summary about business valuation methods such as Income Approach and Discounted Cash Flow (DCF) Model.
+Video: Business Valuation St. Louis presents a summary of business valuation methods such as Income Approach and Discounted Cash Flow (DCF) Model.

 Related: Business Valuation Tool

 As with many other business decisions, the best approach to accurately valuing a business is often a combination of several different methods.
 While any one method, used on its own, can provide an accurate view of the value of a going concern, the combination approach often works best.